TechAngelX/SML-Interpreter/docs/ProductionNotes.md

 Do this **ONLY AFTER** completing methods in the `Instruction` class.

 #### Entry Point
-The entry point for the program—the `Main` method—is in the `RunSml` class.
+The entry point for the program—the `Main` method—is in the `sml.RunSml` class.
 Remember to override `.equals()` and `.hashCode()` for the subclasses.

 ### PART I